 What Does “Seems Like” Mean?

-The word “seem” is a verb and is frequently used when talking about something that ‘seems’ to be true, is likely to happen or there is a probability of it happening.
+The word “seem” is a verb frequently used when talking about something that ‘seems’ to be true, is likely to happen, or is a probability of it happening.
 Just the way I used it in my previous sentence, “…that seems to be true…”

 We join “seem” with “like” and use this pattern when we have a reason or some sort of evidence for why we feel like something can happen.